exercism/python/exercises/practice/roman-numerals/.approaches/introduction.md

 ## Digit-by-digit approaches

-The concept behind this class of approaches is to:
+The concept behind this class of approaches:
 - Split the input number into decimal digits.
 - For each digit, get the Roman equivalent and append to a list.
 - Join the list into a string and return it.